Grog, booze, hooch, moonshine, goon, vino, piss

 How common is alcohol use?

-The 2013 National Drug Strategy Household Survey found that alcohol is the most widely used recreational drug in Australia, with 78.3% of people aged 14 or more having at least one drink in that year.
+The 2016 National Drug Strategy Household Survey found that alcohol is the most widely used recreational drug in Australia, with 85.5% of Australians aged 14 years and over having drunk alcohol one or more times in their lives.

 Using alcohol with other drugs